YT-Narin/RVC-Model-Hans-D1/README.md

 **Last version:** `none`

 ## Todo
+- [ ] Create banner for GitHub repository
 - [ ] Release a model that uses 500 Epochs
 - [ ] Make a Wiki on a GitHub repository
 - [ ] Release a model that uses 750 Epochs